Find Out How to Best Spend Your One Day in Rome During a Cruise Vacation

 Book Your One Day in Rome from a Cruise Experience Today!

-To spend your one day in Rome from a cruise ship (or during extra travel days if you start or end your cruise in Civitavecchia, the cruise port for Rome), browse our Mediterranean cruise itineraries and find your perfect sailing.
+To spend your one day in Rome from a cruise ship (or during extra travel days if you start or end your cruise in Civitavecchia, the cruise port for Rome), browse our Mediterranean cruise itineraries and find your perfect sailing or cruise ship deal.
 You can book your stateroom, airfare, and activities all in one convenient spot.
 You can also reserve shore excursions in advance to make sure you don’t miss out on getting a spot on the excursion that lets you spend the day in Rome just as you wish – whether that’s exploring its ancient sites, marveling at Renaissance wonders, or doing a variety of it all!